az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-FACILITATOR-SCRIPT.md

 2. "Who owns keeping the board metadata current after Friday?"
 3. "Which issues need updates immediately after the meeting?"
 4. "What is the explicit signal that allows implementation planning to begin?"
+5. "Who owns converting the preliminary Phase 0 drafts into approved working documents after the meeting?"

 Likely decisions to capture: